 This ambition raises a number of technical challenges, including the implementation of what is likely to be non-trivial scripting and the requirement of fast, accurate body and gesture tracking, perhaps using the Kinect 1.

 There are also technical issues associated with the co-location of the performer and the virtual objects and the need for 3D visual feedback to the performer.
-These problems were encountered in the improvisation enactment with a virtual ball and discussed in the section “3.
-Depth and Interaction” in the intermedial workshop blog post.
+These problems were encountered in the improvisation enactment with a virtual ball and discussed in section “3.
+Depth and Interaction” in post 14.
+Improvisation Workshop.

 The challenges associated with implementing real world interaction with virtual 3D objects are currently being met by Microsoft Research in their investigations of augmented reality through prototype systems such as Mano-a-Mano and their latest project, the Hololens.

 “Mano-a-Mano is a unique spatial augmented reality system that combines dynamic projection mapping, multiple perspective views and device-less interaction to support face-to-face, or dyadic, interaction with 3D virtual objects.”

 “Microsoft HoloLens understands your gestures, gaze, and voice, enabling you to interact in the most natural way possible”